CS601-F15/labs/specifications/lab2.md

 For Lab 2, you are required to complete all methods in the class `cs601.yelpapp.data.YelpStore`.
 You must implement the methods `getBuinesses`, `getRating`, and `getUsers`.

+:warning: There is a small error in the javadoc for the `getRating` method.
+The parameter is the business ID, not the business name.
+To avoid merge conflicts, I recommend you update the javadoc yourself.

 :warning: You may not make any modifications to the API or the test cases provided.

 :warning: The only third-party library you may use for this project is [JSON Simple](https://code.google.com/p/json-simple/).
 The jar file required to use JSON Simple is already provided for you in the `lib` directory of the CS601Labs project on github.